antmd/MailPluginManager/README.markdown

 #### Tool

-* Add an Update All Plugins button to Multi Plugin window when relevant.
 * Crash Reporting.
 * Allowing access to Latest OS Support info.
+* Add an Update All Plugins button to Multi Plugin window when relevant.
 * During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
+* What happens when a command is sent and the app is already running?

 #### launchd values of interest (for boot time agent setup)